Biratnagar: Economy

 Biratnagar is the economic center of eastern Nepal.
-The first industry of Nepal, the Biratnagar jute mills, was established here.
-Biratnagar is driven by startup culture.
-The multi-million business house, Golchha Organisation, has its roots in Biratnagar where it started as a small startup business.
-Biratnagar is connected to a major custom route with India and has the second largest land port in Nepal.
+It is also known as the "Gateway to Eastern Nepal".
+The first industry in Nepal, the Biratnagar jute mills, was established here.
+Biratnagar is driven by a startup culture.
+The multi-million dollar business house, Golchha Organisation, has its roots in Biratnagar where it started as a small startup business.
+Biratnagar is connected to a major custom route with India and has the second-largest land port in Nepal.